Domleschg

-Domleschg is a municipality in the Viamala Region in the Swiss canton of Graubünden.
+Domleschg is a municipality in the Viamala Region in the Swiss canton of the Grisons.
 On 1 January 2015 the former municipalities of Almens, Paspels, Pratval, Rodels and Tomils merged to form the new municipality of Domleschg.

 History

 Almens is first mentioned in the first half of the 9th Century as de Lemenne.

 Paspels is first mentioned in 1237 as in villa Pascuals though the original record no longer exists.
 In 1246 it was mentioned as de Pascuals.

 Pratval is first mentioned in 1345 as Prau de Valle.

 Rodels is first mentioned in the mid-12th Century as ad Rautine.

 Tomils was created on 1 January 2009 through the merger of Feldis/Veulden, Scheid, Trans and Tumegl/Tomils.